 CHILDREN'S ADAPTIVE ARTS

 The Children's Adaptive Arts Program (CAAP), is a children's art workshop developed for children and teens, grades K-12, enrolled in special education classes throughout the Tri-Counties.
-There is no fee to sign-up and accessible transportation is offered by UCP WORK, Inc. Their mission is to promote art education and inclusion for learners with disabilities, and to specialize in the advancement of varying art skills with the introduction of 3D printed adapted art tools, when needed.
+There is no fee to sign-up and accessible transportation is offered by Momentum WORK, Inc. Their mission is to promote art education and inclusion for learners with disabilities, and to specialize in the advancement of varying art skills with the introduction of 3D printed adapted art tools, when needed.

 We encourage parents involved in support groups or co-ops to participate, too.